demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-incident-list-alerts
 ***
-Retrieve all the alerts that are associated with an incident based on the incident's id. you can limit the results using the limit argument or the page size argument. the default is 50 results.
+Retrieves all the alerts that are associated with an incident based on the incident ID. you can limit the results using the limit argument or the page size argument.

 #### Base Command